 We are committed to providing you with a high quality service that is both efficient and effective.
-However, should there be any cause for complaint in relation to any aspect of our service please contact James Fraser.
-We agree to look into any complaint carefully and promptly and do everything reasonable to put it right.
+However, should there be any cause for complaint in relation to any aspect of our service please contact David Fraser.
+We agree to look into any complaint carefully and promptly and do everything reasonable to try and resolve it.
 If you are still not satisfied you can refer your complaint to our professional body, The Institute of Chartered Accountants of Scotland.

 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via email or by other electronic means.
 The recipient is responsible for virus checking emails and any attachments.

 With electronic communication there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
 We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted through emails or electronic storage devices.
-However electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses nor for communications which are corrupted or altered after despatch.
-Nor can we accept any liability for problems or accidental errors relating to this means of communication especially in relation to commercially sensitive material.
-These are risks you must agree to bear in return for greater efficiency and lower costs.
-If you do not wish to accept these risks please let us know and we will communicate by paper mail, other than where electronic submission is mandatory.
+However, electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses, nor for communications that are corrupted or altered after despatch.
+Nor can we accept any liability for problems or accidental errors relating to this means of communication, especially in relation to commercially sensitive material.
+These are risks you must accept in return for greater efficiency and lower costs.
+If you do not wish to accept these risks, please let us know and we will communicate by hard copy, or such other methods as you instruct us to use, other than where electronic submission is mandatory.

-Any communication by us with you sent through the post system is deemed to arrive at your postal address two working days after the day that the document was sent.
+Any communication by us with you sent through the post or DX system is deemed to arrive at your postal address two working days after the day that the document was sent.

-We will bill on completion of the services and our invoice will be due for payment upon presentation.
-Our fees are exclusive of VAT which will be added where it is chargeable.
+We will normally bill on completion of the services and our invoices are due for payment upon presentation.
+Our fees are exclusive of VAT, which will be added where it is chargeable.
 Any disbursements we incur on your behalf and expenses incurred in the course of carrying out our work for you will be added to our invoices where appropriate.

-We reserve the right to charge interest on late paid invoices at the rate of 8% above bank base rates under the Late Payment of Commercial Debts (Interest) Act 1998.
+Where this contract exists between us and a purchaser acting in the course of a business we reserve the right to charge interest on late-paid invoices at the rate of 8% above the Bank of England base rate under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to suspend our services or to cease to act for you on giving written notice if payment of any fees is unduly delayed.
 We intend to exercise these rights only where it is fair and reasonable to do so.